 What’s in it for me?

 An AVIAs entry will raise the profile of your project and your organisation.
 In addition to the warm glow of knowing you’ve done well, the AVIAs are heavily publicised within the AV industry through AV Asia Pacific magazine, and the mailouts and web sites of the collaborating organisations: AVIXA, AETM and the Integrate Show.
-The list of category finalists and their projects is widely circulated, with some finalists, and each of the winners being promoted through feature articles in AV Asia Pacific and its associated web sites and email news bulletins.
-The AVIAs will be presented in front of a big AV industry audience at the Integrate Show, following on from the AVIXA Oceania awards.
+The list of category finalists and their projects is widely circulated, with many finalists, and each of the winners, being promoted through feature articles in AV Asia Pacific and its associated web sites and email news bulletins.
+The AVIAs will be presented in front of a big AV industry audience at the Integrate Show, following on from the AVIXA Oceania awards presentation.

 How do I enter?

-Download the entry form from this web site and submit your entry package by close of business on the 2nd of July in an electronic format (e.g. MS Word file for the entry form, PDF for plans, and JPEG, TIFF or PNG for images).
+Download the entry form from this web site, when it becomes available in early 2020, and submit your entry package by the published deadline in an electronic format (e.g. MS Word file for the entry form, PDF for plans, and JPEG, TIFF or PNG for images).
 Entry is free.

 Entries must include: